jsr64/Face_recognition_CNN/README.md

 #### sould not make any difference since i would need to start from scratch

 --------------------
-sooooo i watched some videos anout these algorithms found a good repo named 'darkflow' cloning it and would be implementing it.
+sooooo i watched some videos about these algorithms found a good repo named 'darkflow' cloning it and would be implementing it.